hackforla/CivicTechJobs/mkdocs/docs/developer/design-system.md

 To avoid these errors, it is encouraged to use the mixin rather than the class version of a specific style for inheritance whenever possible!

-For more information visit [this documentation](https://sass-lang.com/documentation/at-rules/extend#extend-in-media) and this [StackOverflow question](https://stackoverflow.com/a/14841491).
+For more information visit [this documentation](https://sass-lang.com/documentation/at-rules/extend#extend-in-media) and this [Stack Overflow question](https://stackoverflow.com/a/14841491).

 ## Resources